ashishtele/Try-Your-Luck/README.md

 ## Try Your Luck

-Fill the data for Shop and Stop promotion
+Fill the data for Shop and Stop promotion.
+Using LLM to generate Selenium code.

 ```python
 python -m venv venv